cfjedimaster/eleventy-plugin-pdfembed/readme.md

 {% pdfembed 'https://documentcloud.adobe.com/view-sdk-demo/PDFs/Bodea Brochure.pdf' 'LIGHT_BOX' %}
 ```

-The second argument lets you customize the ID value used for the `div` tag.
+The third argument lets you customize the ID value used for the `div` tag.
 By default this is `adobe-pdf-view`, but you can set this to any valid ID:

 ```html
 <style>